 The genetic history of the Burmese people

 Over the past 4-5 years there has been a revolution in genetic science.
 Scientists are now able to unlock new information about humanity's distant past in a way that was impossible until very recently.
-Over the next 5-10 years we will know far more about the genetic history of this country than today.
-This is a summary of what seems known so far:
+Over the next 5-10 years, much more information might be uncovered about the genetic history of Myanmar than today.
+This is a summary of what seems to be known so far:

-(When I say "Burmese" I mean the ethnic majority Burmese-speaking people of the Irrawaddy valley.)
+(Note: "Burmese" refers to the ethnic majority Burmese-speaking people of the Irrawaddy valley.)

 These first modern humans left Africa probably in two waves: around 120,000 BP and 60,000 BP.
 All people in Europe, Asia and America, are descended from the second wave.

 60,000 BP modern humans went east to India, Myanmar, and eventually Australia.
-Another part went probably north into what is today central Asia.
+Another group probably went north into what is today central Asia.

 Sea levels were then much lower than today.
 Most of what is today southeast Asia was one region, all connected by land.
 It's called "Sundaland" and by 20,000 BP may have been one of the most populous places in the world.

-From 60,000 BP - 10,000 BP Myanmar was inhabited by small groups of hunter-gatherers, probably similar to other groups in Sundaland.
-We don't know what they looked like.
-We should remember though that until 5-10,000 BP people in different parts of the world may have looked entirely different than today.
+From 60,000-10,000 BP Myanmar was inhabited by small groups of hunter-gatherers, probably similar to other groups in Sundaland.
+No one knows what they looked like.
+It is important to remember though that until 5-10,000 BP people in different parts of the world may have looked entirely different than today.

 From Sundaland, people migrated north to what is now China and then onwards to Siberia, east to America, and west to Europe.

-7,000 BP in what is today China, there were two distinct populations that are now extinct - they are called "ghost populations".
+Around 7,000 BP in what is today China, there were two distinct populations that are now extinct - they are called "ghost populations".
 One ghost population lived along the Yellow River and developed millet farming.
 Another ghost population lived along the Yangtze River and developed rice farming.
-These two populations no longer exist.

 The Yellow River ghost population may have spoken a language ancestral to Burmese, Tibetan, and Chinese.